 Am I eligible to have an IRA?

-If you are under age 70 ½ for the entire tax year and have earned compensation, you are eligible to establish an IRA, even if you already participate in any type of government plan, tax-sheltered annuity, simplified employee pension (SEP) plan, Savings Incentive Match Plan for Employees of Small Employers (SIMPLE), or qualified plan (pension or profit sharing) established by an employer.
+If you are under age 70 ½ for the entire tax year and have earned compensation, you are eligible to establish and contribute to an IRA, even if you already participate in any type of government plan, tax-sheltered annuity, simplified employee pension (SEP) plan, Savings Incentive Match Plan for Employees of Small Employers (SIMPLE), or qualified plan (pension or profit sharing) established by an employer.

 What is compensation?

 Compensation is the salary or wages you receive as an employee.
 If you are self-employed, compensation is your net income for personal services performed for the business.
 All taxable alimony is considered compensation.
 Interest, dividends, and most rental income is passive income and is not considered compensation.

 How much can I contribute to my IRA?

 You may contribute any amount up to the lesser of 100% of your compensation or the maximum contribution limit for the tax year.
 This amount is aggregated between a traditional IRA and a Roth IRA.
 The following chart shows the contribution limits:

 (If Not Age 50 or Over)

 Catch Up Contribution

 (Age 50 or Over)